tc39/notes/es9/2018-09/sept-26.md

 WH: Concur on stage 2.

-MB: I'll reach out to the Unicode consortium for clarification w.r.t. our use of the term “sequence properties”, as the decision to use `\p{Seq}` vs. something else seems to hinge on that.
+MB: I'll reach out to the Unicode consortium for clarification w.r.t. our use of the term "sequence properties", as the decision to use `\p{Seq}` vs. something else seems to hinge on that.
 I have been in touch with them about the proposal, and at the very least they didn't object to my use of this term.

 #### Conclusion/Resolution